 Instead, we should create strategies for reaching financial independence.

-4 Strategies to Make Sure You Reach Financial Independence as a Millennial
+4 Strategies to Reach Financial Independence as a Millennial

 Conventional wisdom says to reach a safe retirement by the age of 67 (current age for full Social Security benefits), you should save 15% of your income for 40+ years.
 That’s not a bad choice.
 15% could get you to those endless rounds of golf.
 However, there’s no guarantee Social Security will exist in its current form when we reach our 60s.
 If you want to live the life you want, I’d suggest tripling that savings rate.
-Perhaps consider start investing money in target date funds or other passive index funds, and realizing financial independence won’t happen overnight.
+Perhaps consider starting to invest money in target date funds or other passive index funds, and realizing financial independence won’t happen overnight.
+Several free stock apps have made this more accessible than ever (and give free stocks for signing up).
 However, it is imperative to learn how to live within your means and develop side hustles because this will go a long way.

 We should develop unique, in-demand skill sets and find side hustles which create variable income.
+Further, we should invest in income-generating assets to diversify our income sources.
 Building these side hustles can reduce our dependency on a permanent job and give us freedom to pursue what we want most in life.
-Another way to ween off Form W-2 income is to create passive income streams.
+Another way to ween off one income is to create passive income streams.

 Passive income is the best type of income because you can earn it while you sleep.
 Also, specific types receive the same preferential tax treatment as long-term capital gains.
-The general definition of passive income contains many forms: real estate, dividends, alternative assets, bonds, etc. While some passive income has different tax rates, understand not all receive the preferential tax treatment.
+The general definition of passive income contains many forms: real estate, dividends, alternative investments options, bonds, etc. While some passive income has different tax rates, understand not all receive the preferential tax treatment.
 However, creating as many various ways to make money without having to play an ongoing, active role in earning it is paramount for financial independence.

 To reach financial independence, we should have investments and income streams which produce enough income to cover our cost-of-living and leave room for rises in the cost of living.